KatrooXp/cloud-and-devops-lab/Network/README.md

 ![Alt text](<pictures/Screenshot from 2023-08-08 00-14-13.png>)

-### 2. Виконати перевірку відкритих портів за протоколами TCP/UDP (netstat, ss, iptraf, nc, lsof):
+### 2. Check open ports using TCP/UDP protocols (netstat, ss, iptraf, nc, lsof):

-a. на локальному хості;
+a. on the local host;

 ![Alt text](<pictures/Screenshot from 2023-08-08 20-45-07.png>)

-b. на віддаленому хості;
+b. on the remote host;

     we can use commands:
     nmap -sT destination_host - if there's no firewall